-Income tax expense.
-We recognized an income tax expense of \$7 million for both the three and six months ended June 30, 2016 and \$6 million and \$7 million for the three and six months ended June 30, 2015, respectively.
-Current federal and state income tax expense included \$7 million for both the three and six months ended June 30, 2016 and \$3 million and \$4 million for the three and six months ended June 30, 2015, respectively.
+Income tax benefit (expense).
+We recognized an income tax benefit of \$3.2 billion for both the three and six months ended June 30, 2016 and income tax expense of \$35 million and \$70 million for the three and six months ended June 30, 2015, respectively.
+Certain of the deferred tax liabilities that were assumed in connection with the closing of the TWC Transaction will reverse and provide a source of future taxable income, resulting in a reduction of substantially all of Legacy Charter's preexisting valuation allowance associated with its deferred tax assets of approximately \$3.3 billion.
+Such release of Legacy Charter's valuation allowance was recognized directly to income tax benefit in the consolidated statements of operations for the three and six months ended June 30, 2016.
 The tax provision in future periods will vary based on current and future temporary differences, as well as future operating results.
-For more information, see Note 13 to the accompanying consolidated financial statements contained in "Item 1.
+For more information, see Note 14 to the accompanying consolidated financial statements contained in "Item 1.
 Financial Statements."